Learning requires 'safety' - plus just enough 'discomfort'

-The quality of the coach-client relationship is the critical success factor, and coaching outcomes are co-created in the safe "transitional space" this relationship creates.
-Connection is what allows the client to explore deeply held beliefs and assumptions never previously questioned.
+The critical success factor is the quality of the coaching relationship.
+Good coaching outcomes are co-created in the safe "transitional space" this relationship creates.
+Connection is what allows the coachee to explore deeply held beliefs and assumptions they never previously dared to question.

-Both parties have to deal with the emotional impacts of the "change curve" - have a look at this version ("the hero's journey") - because any major transition involves a dip in self-certainty, with corresponding feelings of discomfort that can cause people to give up or retreat from change.
+Both parties have to recognise and deal with the emotional "change curve" - have a look at this version ("the hero's journey") - because any significant change involves a dip in self-certainty, with corresponding feelings of discomfort that can cause people to give up or retreat from change.

-Line managers engaged in (or sponsoring) coaching may also find it helpful to look at this version of a very famous "situational leadership" model ("sinking or swimming"), which clarifies that it's the individual's level of competence that determines when coaching is the most appropriate style.
+Line managers engaged in (or sponsoring) coaching may also find it helpful to look at this version of a very famous "situational leadership" model ("sinking or swimming").
+It clarifies how your style may need to change as people develop their competence and move along the change curve.